oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/lab3.md

   ![](../../schedule-run/images/task-schedule-name.png " ")

-5. Select the **Enable Task Schedule check box** to allow this task schedule to trigger automated runs when schedule conditions are met.
+5. Ensure the **Enable Task Schedule check box** is selected to allow this task schedule to trigger automated runs when schedule conditions are met.

   ![](../../schedule-run/images/enable-task-schedule.png " ")